ChainMovers/suiftly/packages/tsconfig/README.md

-tsconfig configuration from which all other packages inherit from.
+tsconfig from which all other packages inherit from.
+Inspired by how turbos is organized.